kdaisho/global-countdown/README.md

 # JavaScript Countdown Timer
-JS Countdown timer allows you to implement countdown timer in your websites without using any server side languages.
-This set of functions relies on client's system time to caluclate remaining time therefore if clent's system time was set incorrect, countdown timer doesn't calculate remaining time correctly.
-But how many of devices connect to internet today have wrong time?
-Numbers are small enough to ignore.
+JS Countdown timer allows you to implement countdown timer that ends at the same time regardless of time zones without using any server side language.
+Countdown relies on client's system time to calculate remaining time so it doesn't calculate remaining time correctly if client's system time was set inccorect.
+Having said that, if you imagine how many of devices connect to internet today have wrong time, you can tell the chances are small enough to ignore.

 ## Installation
 You can clone countdown.js (or countdown.min.js) then reference it in html.